 While the overall tuition, or “sticker price,” of an independent college or university is often higher than that of a state college or university, private colleges work hard to meet the financial needs of their admitted students, often resulting in lower “out of pocket” expenses for many families.
-Ninety-two percent of full-time undergraduate students at MICUA colleges and universities receive one or more types of financial aid to make their enrollments possible.
+Ninety percent of full-time undergraduate students at MICUA colleges and universities receive one or more types of financial aid to make their enrollments possible.

 Combining State and federal scholarship programs, low-interest loans, private scholarships, and on-campus employment gives most needy students the resources they need to enroll at their top choice institution.
 Attending a Maryland independent college or university is possible for students from all economic circumstances.
 Students should always contact the financial aid offices of institutions they are considering and learn more about financial aid options before ruling out any colleges based on tuition costs.